 LIDAR, which stands for Light Detection and Ranging, is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.

 Let us know if you're having trouble with a map, or if you have a suggestion for a map that you'd find useful.

 Information on our terms and conditions of using Council's maps

 NZTM Coordinate Change

 On 1 January 2010, Marlborough District Council’s mapping systems were changed to the LINZ New Zealand Transverse Mercator (NZTM) projection.

-Council is trialling an ESRI software product to open up our Geographic Information System (GIS) data to the public.
+Marlborough District Council is using ESRI's Open Data software to open up our GIS (Geographic Information System) data to the public.

 Smart Maps Help

 Printable street maps for all urban areas of Marlborough, available in both A3 and A0 sizes.